Achievable logoAchievable logo

 Feedback

-• Use the tangent line equation to approximate function values near a known point
+• Use the tangent line equation to approximate nearby function values

 L(x)=f(a)+f′(a)(x−a)

-This is the tangent line to f(x) at x=a.
-If x1 is close to a, then L(x1) is an estimate of the actual value f(x1).
+This formula is simply the equation of the tangent line to f(x) at x=a.
+If an input x1 is close to the center of approximation a, then L(x1) is a highly accurate estimate of the actual value f(x1).

 Figure 4.4.1 Linear approximation